Faculty Training Resources

 Tutorials

-The Teaching and Learning Team maintains a tutorials blog that provides written and video tutorials on educational technology tools that can be used to facilitate and supplement teaching and learning in an online environment.
+Teaching & Learning Technologies (TLT) maintains a tutorials blog that provides written and video tutorials on educational technology tools that can be used to facilitate and supplement teaching and learning in an online environment.
 Tutorials include, but are not limited to, commonly used applications such as OAKS (Learning Management System), VoiceThread, Google Suite, Flipgrid, Padlet, and much more.

 Proctoring